molecules/English_Spanish_Dictionary/class/Lesson_01.md

 ## Alphabet help

+<a href="https://youtu.be/WP1blVh1ZQM?si=qqVBvgDL86h90BdQ">John Hartman's "See it, say it, sign it, the letters of the alphabet"</a>

 <a href="https://youtu.be/MvNdsUJDphU?si=PpEx7NuE_kF0c32u&t=99">How to say English Letters</a>

 <a href="https://americanenglish.state.gov/resources/color-vowel-chart">"Color Vowel Chart" (pairs of words that share vowel sounds)</a>